Subject(s): Elementary, Mathematics

 Students will list all the steps to solve long division problems.

-Summary: Students will use a hot list to research for information on the steps in solving long
+Summary: Students will use a hot list to research for information on the steps

 division problems.